cowzendux/withinDescriptive/README.md

 Stat = "MEAN",
 Gvar = "classroom",
 Ovar = "classmean")**
-* Assuming that your data is children within classrooms, this will assign the value of classmean to be the mean for the particular child's classroom.
+* Assuming that your data is children within classrooms, this will assign the value of classmean to be the mean value of "test" for the particular child's classroom.